-To tell the truth, it was incredibly difficult to narrow all amazing attractions to only TOP 10 Saint Petersburg must-see places.
+To begin with, it was incredibly difficult to narrow all attractions to only TOP 10 Saint Petersburg must-see places.
 The historic centre of Saint Petersburg was recognized as UNESCO heritage for its architectural patrimony.
-I mean, not only some buildings, museums or squares — the WHOLE historic centre!
+I mean, not only some buildings, museums or squares — the WHOLE ensemble of the historical centre!

-First, because these are the most famous, iconic places.
-Many buildings have become symbols of the city.
-To come to Saint Petersburg and not to have a look at the Peter and Paul Fortress is like to come to Paris and not to see the Eiffel Tower.
+Firstly, because these are the most famous, iconic places.
+For the most part, many those buildings have become symbols of the city.
+Of course, to visit Saint Petersburg and not to have a look at the Peter and Paul Fortress is like to visit Paris and not to see the Eiffel Tower.

 Now let’s go wander and see what Saint Petersburg has to offer to avid travellers:

-Interesting fact: if you need to check your watch accuracy, remember that the clock of the Peter and Paul belfry is the most reliable clock in Saint Petersburg.
+If you need to check your watch accuracy, remember that the clock of the Peter and Paul belfry is the most reliable clock in Saint Petersburg!

-Art Nouveau decorations turn the Trinity Bridge into of the most beautiful and recognizable bridges of the city: cast iron gratings with artistic casting, fancy lanterns, granite pylons… It’s a perfect photo stop place as the view from the bridge is truly breathtaking: the wild beauty of the Neva river, the Spit of Vassiliyevsky Island, the Peter and Paul Fortress, the Winter Palace, the Admiralty are exposed in their better way.
+Art Nouveau decorations turn the Trinity Bridge into one of the most beautiful and recognizable bridges of the city: cast iron gratings with artistic casting, fancy lanterns, granite pylons… Besides, it’s a perfect photo stop place as the view from the bridge is truly breathtaking.
+The wild beauty of the Neva river, the Spit of Vassiliyevsky Island, the Peter and Paul Fortress, the Winter Palace, the Admiralty are exposed in their better way.

-The Trinity Bridge is a drawbridge so if you walk at ~ 1 a.m. on one of the embankments, you will see one of the huge spans open.
+Equally important that the Trinity Bridge is a drawbridge.
+Thus, when you walk at ~ 1 a.m. on one of the embankments, you will see one of its huge spans being raised.
 Don’t miss this amazing performance!

 They say that in 1920-ies American businessmen wanted to obtain the famous cast-iron railing of the Summer Garden.
-The price was exorbitant: businessmen proposed to exchange the railing for… 100 (!!!) trains!
-Despite the difficult economic situation in Russia in that period, their offer was refused.
+The price was exorbitant: businessmen offered to exchange the railing for… 100 (!!!) trains!
+Despite the challenging economic situation in Russia in that period, local authorities refused the offer.
 And the elegant railing is still embellishing the Summer Garden in Saint Petersburg.

-The Church of the Savior on Spilled Blood is one of the main attractions in Saint Petersburg.
-It’s built in the place where Russian Emperor Alexander II was mortally wounded.
+Colourful domes of the Church of the Savior on Spilled Blood are the most recognizable attraction in Saint Petersburg.
+The Church stands on in the same place where Russian Emperor Alexander II was mortally wounded.

-Lavish decor of the church leaves nobody indifferent.
-The walls and ceilings inside the church are covered with intricately detailed mosaics.
+The lavish colourful decor of the church leaves nobody indifferent.
+Intricately detailed mosaics cover all the walls and ceilings inside the church.

 Kazan Cathedral is the main Orthodox Cathedral of Saint Petersburg.
 It’s dedicated to Our Lady of Kazan, one of the most venerated icons in Russia and the patroness of the Romanov royal family.